James Cotton: Career

-In the 1970s, Cotton recorded several albums for Buddah Records.
-He played harmonica on Waters's Grammy Award–winning 1977 album Hard Again, produced by Johnny Winter.
+In the 1970s, Cotton recorded several albums for Buddah Records, including 100% Cotton with Matt "Guitar" Murphy, one of Cotton's best known albums.
+He played harmonica on Muddy Waters's Grammy Award–winning 1977 album Hard Again, produced by Johnny Winter.
 In the 1980s he recorded for Alligator Records in Chicago; he rejoined the Alligator roster in 2010.
 The James Cotton Blues Band received a Grammy nomination in 1984 for Live from Chicago: Mr. Superharp Himself!, on Alligator, and a second for his 1987 album Take Me Back, on Blind Pig Records.
 He was awarded a Grammy for Best Traditional Blues Album for Deep in the Blues in 1996, produced by John Snyder.
 Cotton appeared on the cover of the July–August 1987 issue of Living Blues magazine (number 76).
 He was featured in the same publication's 40th anniversary issue of August–September 2010.

 In 2006, Cotton was inducted into the Blues Hall of Fame at a ceremony conducted by the Blues Foundation in Memphis.
 He has won or shared ten Blues Music Awards.

 Cotton battled throat cancer in the mid-1990s, but he continued to tour, using singers or members of his backing band as vocalists.
 On March 10, 2008, he and Ben Harper performed at the induction of Little Walter into the Rock and Roll Hall of Fame, playing "Juke" and "My Babe" together; the induction ceremony was broadcast nationwide on VH1 Classic.
-On August 30, 2010, Cotton was the special guest on Larry Monroe's farewell broadcast of Blue Monday, which he hosted on radio station KUT in Austin, Texas, for nearly 30 years.
+On August 30, 2010, Cotton was the special guest on Larry Monroe's farewell broadcast of Blue Monday, which he had hosted on radio station KUT in Austin, Texas, for nearly 30 years.

 Cotton's studio album Giant, released by Alligator Records in late September 2010, was nominated for a Grammy Award.
 His album Cotton Mouth Man, released by Alligator on May 7, 2013, was also a Grammy nominee.
 It includes guest appearances by Gregg Allman, Joe Bonamassa, Ruthie Foster, Delbert McClinton, Warren Haynes, Keb Mo, Chuck Leavell and Colin Linden.
 Cotton played harmonica on "Matches Don't Burn Memories" on the debut album by the Dr. Izzy Band, Blind & Blues Bound, released in June 2013.
 In 2014, Cotton won a Blues Music Award for Traditional Male Blues Artist and was also nominated in the category Best Instrumentalist – Harmonica.

 Cotton's touring band included the guitarist and vocalist Tom Holland, the vocalist Darrell Nulisch, the bassist Noel Neal (brother of the blues guitarist and harmonica player Kenny Neal) and the drummer Jerry Porter.